-A mix of touristy sites and a few hidden gems to get you started, then find your own local favorites!
+A mix of touristy sites and a few hidden gems to get you started.

 SEE: Old City Walls of Dubrovnik

 PRO TIP!
 Get there early or before it closes to avoid massive crowds.

 Surrounding Dubrovnik is a series of defensive stone walls.
 During the Middle Ages, these were considered as incredible fortification systems.
 They run an uninterrupted course of more than 82 feet in height and 6,300 feet in length, wrapping around the old city.
 These walls are among the most complete structures in Europe, they acted as guarding the freedom of a civilized republic for five centuries.
 In 1979, these old walls became a UNESCO World Heritage Site.

 SEE: St. Saviour Church

 In 1520, an earthquake killed 20 people in Dubrovnik so the local government commissioned the church as a form of gratitude that not more of the city was destroyed.
 The small church boasts a combination of Gothic and Renaissance styles.
 In 1667, when Dubrovnik experienced another earthquake that killed 5,000 people, somehow the St. Saviour Church was completely fine and unshaken.
 Miracle!

 Right next to St. Saviour’s Church is the Old Pharmacy Museum inside the Franciscan Monastery.
 This is one of the oldest pharmacies in Europe, founded in 1317 first as an in-house pharmacy for Franciscan friars.
 Later, it began to serve for the public in the Old Town.
 Today, you can walk through the cloister which leads to the museum.

 To learn more about the wars in Yugoslavia, you’ve got to visit the War Photo Limited.
 It features raw images of the Kosovo War and the end of Yugoslavia in the 1990s.